sdadh01/deploy_listener/README.md

 # Overview

 deploy_listener listens for a RESTful command and updates a file with the contents of the path following a set prefix

 eg. if the prefix is /deploy then curl http://hostname/deploy/xxxxyyyy will populate the given release file with xxxxyyyy

+It can also be setup as a Github webhook in addition to the above to trigger a deploy based on a commit to a given branch.

 # Usage

 - Create a deploy_listener_config.yml file as described below
 - Copy config/unicorn.rb and modify as required
 - bundle install the gems
 - start unicorn using 'bundle exec unicorn -c ./config/unicorn.rb -E development -D' (change environment to production to prevent listening on TCP port)
+- Add nginx to the front end in production to proxy back to deploy_listener

 Config YAML file example :